komma-softhouse/filament-verifactu-docs/README.md

   per-line returns, per-line and general discounts, IRPF withholding, hospitality pre-bills and kitchen routing, and SAT repair orders (with a customer-facing tracking QR) that fiscalize on delivery.
-- **Prints**: A4 with automatic draft/copy watermarking, and 14 kinds of
-  ESC/POS thermal ticket — including a paired **Print Agent** add-on (Windows service installer generated from the panel) for hosts that can't talk to a receipt printer directly from the browser.
+- **Prints**: A4 sheets and 80/58 mm roll tickets that are the exact layout designed in the template designer — every template field (logo, colours, texts, labels, watermark text or image with its geometry, legal legend, QR) reaches the paper, on screen and on PDF alike — through the PDF engine you choose (`->mpdf()`, a bundled pure-PHP engine with nothing to install, or `->gotenbergPdf()` for hosts with Docker; nothing is assumed), with automatic draft/copy watermarking, an in-panel preview of the printed document, and 14 kinds of ESC/POS thermal ticket — including a paired **Print Agent** add-on (Windows service installer generated from the panel) for hosts that can't talk to a receipt printer directly from the browser.
+Each ticket variant carries its own template message — the gift receipt's "no purchase value" line (printed bold, so a price-less print never passes for a sale), the return receipt's note and the gift voucher's terms — with sensible defaults when left blank.
 The tributary QR can also be inspected on screen, with a live self-check of its URL against the record and the issuer environment (sandbox/production drift is flagged before it ever reaches paper).